Hamilton on Disney Plus a heartwarming hybrid of play and TV movie

 When it ended, Hamilton's infectious hip hop and rap-infused songs were again stuck in my mind and I'll probably be humming them for days.
 The first time I saw the show I was caught on a non-stop loop of "The Room Where It Happens."
 Now I'm going through a "My Shot" phase.

-Discuss: Hamilton on Disney Plus a heartwarming hybrid of play and TV movie
+Discuss: Hamilton on Disney Plus is a heartwarming cross between play and TV movie

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.